LessSpamMoreJam/website/site/about.md

-Hated spammy websites, but want the recipes?
+Hate spammy websites, but want the recipes?
 Us too.

 Don’t care about their tragic backstory?
 Us neither.

-Hate 10 million pop-ups and endless scrolling to see ingredient, Holla!
+Hate 10 million pop-ups and endless scrolling to see ingredient?
+Holla!

 Scroll on to get fuss free recipes to try.
 Life’s too short; forget the Spam, add more Jam.